knobs-dials/duppy/README.md

 =====
 * safe around hardlinks, in that it avoids adding the same inode twice.
 There is no space to be saved, and you're probably hardlinking for a reason.
 (We could still report them, though)

 * Skips symlinks - Again, no space to be saved, we we do not consider them to be files.
-(Also avoids is having to avoid potential symlink loops)
+(Also avoids having to avoid symlink loops)
   * note that we can can still _break_ symlinks, because we don't know what links to the files we're working on (and we couldn't without scanning absolutely all mounted filesystems)